You performed a search for: Skills / Experience: Planning & Organizing

 skills to ensure that participants that are talkative do not monopolize the

-• Encourage a balance in discussions by encouraging the group to consider
+discussion.
+Gently redirect attention to less vocal participants. - Encourage a balance in discussions by encouraging the group to consider

 constructive solutions when negative issues are being addressed.
 Although there